Highway 37 Driving Tips

 Grizzly and black bear, caribou, moose, fox and many other species of wildlife can be found on and along the highway.
 In the late spring and early summer, adults and their young may be crossing the road to find new habitat.

 Drivers should be alert for these potential hazards.
 You are advised to admire wildlife from the safety of your vehicle.

-- Sharing the road: there are some single lane bridges.
-Approach with caution and yield to oncoming traffic.
+- Sharing the road: there are some narrower bridges.
+Approach with caution and be prepared to yield to large oncoming traffic.

 - Allow other vehicles to pass.
 Slow down and pull over if you prefer a more leisurely pace.

 - Keep to the right hand side of the road to allow adequate room for oncoming traffic.
 Line of sight is limited due to the terrain.

 - Pass with caution when safe – road markings may not be present.

 - Be aware of commercial and industrial traffic that travels the route 24 hours a day.

 - Plan your stops for fuel, food, breaks and available services before the start of your trip.

 - When viewing wildlife please park your vehicle in a safe location and make certain you are not blocking other traffic.

 - Respect the no parking and no stopping signs where posted.